HRYoNG/DeepRL_Project2/Report.md

 I amended the code to make 20 agents able to share a replay buffer and update the actor and critic networks 10 times after every 20 timesteps.
 The function Step() decides to learn accoring to the parameter UPDATE_CYCLE = 20, SAMPLE_NUM = 10 in ddpg_agent.py.

-Second, gradient clipping was applied when training the critic network.
+Gradient clipping was applied when training the critic network.
 (Agent.learn() in ddpg_agent.py)

     torch.nn.utils.clip_grad_norm_(self.critic_local.parameters(), 1)

 With these amendments I could verify that this DDPG code runs in the environment of the project.

-However I couldn't get successful learning result.
-The plot below was the first result.
+However the learning result wasn't successful.

 ![image](https://user-images.githubusercontent.com/55370676/195717141-15e0b087-d59e-40a4-8696-b548f12422fd.png)

 ### 2nd.
 Attempt
 #### Batch Normalization
-I tried to modify Batch Normalization, which led to get little bit higher scores than attempt 1.
-It still didn't work well.
-Learning was too slow and not successful.
+I tried to add Batch Normalization layer to get better learning performance.
 Normalizing Layers were added in both actor and critic network. (line 40, line 73 in model.py)

     self.bn1 = nn.BatchNorm1d(fc1_units)